Section 1 definition of "health care services", paragraph (b.1) was added by 2012-22-94, effective May 31, 2012 (Royal Assent).

 Indemnification of beneficiary for costs and expenses

-21 Subject to the regulations, if any, under section 25 (2) (h) [regulations], the government must indemnify a beneficiary or his or her personal or other legal representative for the following:
+21 Subject to the regulations, if any, under section 25 (2) (h) [regulations], the government must indemnify a beneficiary or the beneficiary's personal or other legal representative for the following:

 Section 22 (a) BEFORE amended by BC Reg 27/2013 under RS1996-238-11, effective January 30, 2013 (BC Reg 27/2013).